hashicorp/nomad/website/source/docs/drivers/docker.html.md

 ---
 layout: "docs"
 page_title: "Drivers: Docker"
-sidebar_current: "docs-drivers-Docker"
+sidebar_current: "docs-drivers-docker"
 description: |-
   The Docker task driver is used to run Docker based tasks.
 ---

 # Docker Driver

-Name: `Docker`
+Name: `docker`

-The `Docker` driver provides a first-class Docker workflow on Nomad.
+The `docker` driver provides a first-class Docker workflow on Nomad.
 The Docker driver handles downloading containers, mapping ports, and starting, watching, and cleaning up when containers.